pandey-ankit/Verrazzano_Helidon/helidon-verrazzano/deploy-app-on-verrazzano/deploy-app-on-verrazzano.md

 ### Verrazzano and Application Deployment

 Verrazzano supports application definition using [Open Application Model (OAM)](https://oam.dev/).
-Verrrazzano applications are composed of components and application configurations.
+Verrazzano applications are composed of components and application configurations.

-When you deploy applications with Verrazzano, the platform sets up connections, network policies, and ingresses in the service mesh, and wires up a monitoring stack to capture the metrics, logs, and traces.
+When you deploy applications with Verrazzano, the platform sets up connections, and network policies, ingresses in the service mesh, and wires up a monitoring stack to capture the metrics, logs, and traces.
 Verrazzano employs OAM components to define the functional units of a system that are then assembled and configured by defining associated application configurations.

 ### Verrazzano components